 Investing in people, a vital part of development, is one of ADB's strategic objectives.
 Educated, skilled, innovative, and healthy people are the principal contributors to increased productivity and economic growth.
 Recognizing the need to increase the level of human capital in Nepal, a large part of ADB's assistance focuses on human development through efficient delivery of basic services such as education, rural and urban water supply and sanitation, and urban management.
 Given the overall goal of poverty reduction, the geographical focus of ADB's assistance has been rural areas with community groups as prime targets in planning and delivering these basic services.
 ADB has also actively supported policy reforms and institution building at the national level.
-ADB's assistance in the education Support projects, are focused on increasing the rural population's access to basic (primary and lower secondary) education and improving the quality and efficiency of the education system through teacher training, curriculum development, and better school management, maintenance, and supervision.
+ADB's assistance in the education sector, including the ongoing Teacher Education and Secondary Education Support projects, are focused on increasing the rural population's access to basic (primary and lower secondary) education and improving the quality and efficiency of the education system through teacher training, curriculum development, and better school management, maintenance, and supervision.